Calgary Zoo: Land Of Lemurs

-Canadian Wilds
+Wild Canada (formerly Canadian Wilds)

 The Canadian Wilds were built in the 1990s to house the majority of zoo's collection of North American birds and mammals.
 The area includes outdoor enclosures in three zones: the Aspen Woodlands, the Northern Forest, and the Rocky Mountains.
-Animals in the enclosures include dall sheep, river otters, caribou, bighorn sheep, mountain goats, grizzly bears, muskoxen, whooping cranes, black bears, cougars, wood bison, and grey wolves.
+Animals in the enclosures include river otters, caribou, bighorn sheep, mountain goats, grizzly bears, black bears, polar bears, north american porcupine, muskoxen, moose, whooping cranes, black bears, Canada lynx, wood bison, and grey wolves.

-Rocky Mountain Bird Aviary
+Jihad Shibley Rocky Mountain Aviary

-This aviary includes a barred owl, golden eagle, great grey owl, bald eagle, snowy owl, and rough-legged hawk.
+This aviary includes great grey owl, snowy owl, and rough-legged hawk.

 Dorothy Harvie Botanical Gardens and ENMAX Conservatory

 The outdoor gardens are among the zoo's most popular attractions and include the Dorothy Harvie Gardens.
 The zoo's sheltered location supports many marginally hardy plant species.
 The conservatory comprises the indoor component of the zoo's gardens.
 It includes a number of "themed" areas such as the tropical garden, the rainforest, the arid garden, and the butterfly garden.
 A number of animals including birds and invertebrates are housed in the conservatory.
 The ENMAX Conservatory was completely renovated in 2009 and features an increased emphasis on teaching visitors the importance of plants and improving energy efficiency.
-The Calgary Zoo achieved LEED (Leadership in Energy and Environmental Design) Gold in energy conservation and responsible building practices, the first facility of its kind to achieve this level of certification.
+The Wilder Institute/Calgary Zoo achieved LEED (Leadership in Energy and Environmental Design) Gold in energy conservation and responsible building practices, the first facility of its kind to achieve this level of certification.

 Exploration Asia (Formerly Eurasia)

 The western portion of St. George's Island is dedicated to Eurasian animals.
 Animals in this area include Amur tigers, snow leopards, Pallas's cats, Japanese macaques, red pandas, Japanese serows, Bactrian camels, and Komodo dragons.
 This section was also home to four giant pandas which debuted in early May 2018.
 The giant pandas were on loan from the Chengdu Research Base in Chengdu, Sichaun, China.
 Panda Passage featured adult male Da Mao, cubs Jia Yueyue and Jia Panpan as well as their mother Er Shun.
-Since then, the pandas have been returned to China because of bamboo supply chain issues arising from CoVID-19.
+The pandas returned to China because of bamboo supply chain issues arising from COVID-19.
 Formerly residing in the Panda's habitat area was a herd of Asian elephants (relocated to the Smithsonian National Zoo) and later a male Indian rhinoceros named Sabari (now residing in Safari Niagara, Ontario).
-The area known as Panda Passage has since been renamed to Gateway to Asia and has seen the addition of a Malayan tapir and 2 white-handed gibbons.
+The area known as Panda Passage has since been renamed to Gateway to Asia and has seen the addition of Malayan tapir and white-handed gibbons.

+In February 2025, the zoo announced a multi-phase redevelopment of the Exploration Asia zone starting with the 'Asia Highlands' phase focussing on species of Southeast Asia, the Eastern Himalayas, and Northeast Asia.
+This first phase is expected to be completed in summer 2026.